Liberal Arts

 Upon successful completion of this course, students should be able to:

-Present the major philosophical problems discussed in class.
+Discuss the major philosophical problems considered in class.

-Critique the views of the philosophers discussed in class.
+Discuss the views of the philosophers addressed in class and offer critiques of those views.

 Formulate and rationally defend an ethical position on a contemporary moral problem.